 If you found this article useful, have a look at these other ones:

-Vanessa from Real Greek Experiences Hi!
+Hi!
 I’m Vanessa from Athens, and I’ve been using a pay-as-you-go card in Greece for several years now!
 If you are aware of other Greek SIM options that I haven’t mentioned in this article, please let me know in the comments!
-Follow me on Facebook and Instagram for more info and photos about Greece 🙂
+Follow me on my social media:

 thanks